androiddevnotesforks/Eks/README.md

 ![Build status](https://github.com/masoodfallahpoor/Eks/actions/workflows/build.yml/badge.svg?branch=dev)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/masoodfallahpoor/Eks?label=Latest%20version)

-Eks is an Android app that displays the latest version of all the official AndroidX libraries and notifies you when there are updates available.
+Eks is an Android app that displays the latest version of official AndroidX libraries and notifies you when there are updates available.

 # Screenshots